BrentGrammer/Angular-HttpModule/README.md

 - Working with pipes and operators to transform response data
 - Loading data from responses into components for display
 - Separating logic for requests and transformation of data to a service
+- Handling Errors in Subscriptions to Observables and Subjects
+- Working with the **catchError** operator